-Nairn River Enterprise operates under the name Green Hive and currently has 33 members and rising.
-There were 9 subscriber (or founder) members.
-Our Board of 4 was elected at the first AGM in October 2016, we are now 7.
+Nairn River Enterprise operates under the name Green Hive.
+We have a Board of five.
 All are local and committed to playing their part in establishing Green Hive as a social enterprise dedicated to benefiting the people in our community.

-Our members live in Moss-side, Nairn Town, Fishertown, Lochloy, Queens Park , Achareidh, out the Grantown Road and Ferness.
+Our members live in Moss-side, Nairn Town, Fishertown, Lochloy, Queens Park , Achareidh, out the Grantown Road, Piperhill and Ferness.
 We’re keen to welcome new members from anywhere in Nairn and Nairnshire and beyond (anywhere with an IV12 postcode – see joining NRE)

-Simon Noble is our third Director.
-He was born in Aberdeen and has known Nairn all his life, visiting parents and grandparents two or three times a year.
+Simon was born in Aberdeen and has known Nairn all his life, visiting parents and grandparents two or three times a year.
 He and his wife moved to the town in 2007.
 He dislikes intensely social and health inequality and he’s keen to give his expertise and experience to help bring to his home town the solutions local people want.
-Simon started out in sales and marketing, switched to criminal justice ending up in Probation Service management, then ran his own business as a management consultant for nearly 14 years, the last 5 years with Local Authorities and charities across Scotland.
+Simon started out in sales and marketing, switched to criminal justice ending up in Probation Service management, then ran his own business as a management consultant for nearly 14 years, the last 5 years with Local Authorities and charities.

-Stephen Fuller, Ward Councillor since May 2015, is really looking forward to being actively involved in this social enterprise.
 His background is in ICT, with a degree in computing science and software development and experience in creating web based applications and apps for Android tablets / smartphones.
 Stephen’s very committed to supporting collaboration among local volunteer groups in whatever they do to enhance our town and its environment.
-He’s keen to be hands on and maybe learn some new skills along the way and is particularly interested in up-cycling, one of our longer term objectives.
+He advises us on data control and management, as well as all our IT requirements.